juancarlospaco/awesome-streaming-tools/README.md

 so you can use your Logo as cursor or an extra big cursor on your stream.
 You can remove the cursor by closing the program.

 [![](https://raw.githubusercontent.com/andykitchen/swcursor/master/screenshot.png)](https://github.com/andykitchen/swcursor#swcursor)

-## Twire

-[Twire](https://f-droid.org/en/packages/com.perflyst.twire) is an open source Android Twitch Client app for Mobile, is a lot more lightweigth than the official app and the features are almost the same, copy&paste works, emoji and unicode works too.

 ## BetterTTV